ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 - **Statement C**: In Java, two different methods in the same class can have the same parameter name, and arguments passed to one of those methods don't affect the parameter in the other.

+<div class='sidenote'>We changed the name of these files after the initial
-For each, write a small Java program that demonstrates whether it is true or false.
-Put them in the files `Open1-a.java`, `Open1-b.java`, and `Open1-c.java`.
+release to make it easier for the filename to match a class name you might choose.
+Don't use the hyphenated names that were here originally (and if you don't know what that means, you probably can ignore this).</div> For each, write a small Java program that demonstrates whether it is true or false.
+Put them in the files `Open1A.java`, `Open1B.java`, and `Open1C.java`.

 To show that a statement is true, write a Java program that matches the statement, doesn't produce an error when run, and produces some meaningful